Acitulen/CleanBase/README.md

 # CleanBase
 This mod makes the base and windows cleaner by removing some cracks, stains and blood spots.

-**⚠️WARNING⚠️ This version of CleanBase is designed to function with VotV 0.8.2c_0011.
+**⚠️WARNING⚠️ This version of CleanBase mod is designed to function with VotV 0.8.2c_0011.
 Using older or newer versions of the game may cause errors!**

 If you have any suggestions or encounter a bug, you can submit it as an issue on my [GitHub repository](https://github.com/Acitulen/CleanBase).